 Please note: the programme requires a minimum number of students in order to run.
 Places are limited and early application is recommended.
 The closing date for applications is 31 July.
 If student numbers are not met by the 31 July we cannot guarantee that the programme will run.

 Applicants who require a Tier 4 visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements

-Both full-time and part-time students register initially for the MSc Bioinformatics and Genetic Epidemiology
+Both full-time and part-time students register initially for the MSc in Bioinformatics.